sevenecks/lambda-moo-programming/README.md

 #### Locally
 To access this file locally you simply need clone the repository and open [/tutorials/src/yibs-pet-rock-non-html5.html](/tutorials/src/yibs-pet-rock-non-html5.html) in your web browser.

-### Hacking LambdaMOO Server
-This document walks you through what happens when a connection is made to the Lambda MOO server.

-#### On GitHub
-To use this guide you simply need to open [Hacking LambdaMOO Server](/tutorials/hacking-lambda-moo-server.md).

-#### Locally
-To access this file locally you simply need clone the repository and open [/tutorials/src/hacking-lambda-moo-server-non-html5.html](/tutorials/src/hacking-lambda-moo-server-non-html5.html) in your web browser.

-### Lambda MOO Background Information
-This document contains background information on what LambdaMOO is in relation to other servers and languages.

-#### On GitHub
-To use this guide you simply need to open [Lambda MOO Background](/tutorials/lambda-moo-background.md).

-#### Locally
-To access this file locally you simply need clone the repository and open [/tutorials/src/lambda-moo-background-non-html5.html](/tutorials/src/lambda-moo-background-non-html5.html) in your web browser.

-### Nodak.edu Lambda MOO Programming
-This document contains information on Lambda MOO programming.
-It is a short and somewaht technical document without much background information.

-#### On GitHub
-To use this guide you simply need to open [Lambda MOO Nodak Edu](/tutorials/lambda-moo-nodak-edu.md).

-#### Locally
-To access this file locally you simply need clone the repository and open [/tutorials/src/lambda-moo-programming-tutorial-nodak-edu-non-html5.html](/tutorials/src/lambda-moo-programming-tutorial-nodak-edu-non-html5.html) in your web browser.

 ### LambdaMOO Programming Tutorial (Steven Owens)
 This is an excellent guide, the most complete one I've seen aside from the original Lambda MOO Programmer's Manual.
 It was written, as the title states, by Steven J. Owens.